 Garlic, when crushed, produces a compound called allicin.
 Allicin helps block the activity of angiotensin II (a protein that is responsible for increase in blood pressure) and helps in reducing blood pressure.

-The polysulphides present in garlic are converted into a gas called hydrogen sulphide by red blood cells that helps dilate your blood vessels and helps control blood pressure.
+The polysulphides present in garlic are converted into a gas called hydrogen sulphide by red blood cells that help dilate your blood vessels and helps control blood pressure.
 If your blood pressure levels are of concern, there are natural alternatives to blood pressure medication that you could try after speaking to your doctor about the change.

 Some research shows that garlic can reduce blood pressure by as much as 7% or 8% in people with high blood pressure.